seraogianluca/GIAR/docs/Datamining/sentimentanalysisdoc.md

 By uninstalling Fifa 20 as it’s terrible
 ```

-To do this we used regular expressions to remove hastags, mentions and links.
+To do this we used regular expressions to remove hashtags, mentions and links.
 To remove emojis we used the `Emoji-Java` library.

 Our tweet cleaning function:
 ```java